The origins behind the French National Day

 Every little town will have a firework show, sometimes the day before on the 13th of July.
 Go to any park or lake to experience ‘les feux d’artifice’.
 The glamorous pictures from the Eiffel Tower depict the biggest show in Paris, with live music until late.
 If you want to witness this beauty, pack a picnic and arrive early!

 To fully immerse yourself in the French ambiance during national day, you can go to the local fire station to ‘Le bal des pompiers’.
 It is a popular ball dance, with live music, good food and lots of wine!
 Note that it often happens the day before as well.

 Do’s and don’ts

-How to celebrate it: follow the locals crowds to immerse yourself in the authentic ‘14 juillet’ experience
+How to celebrate it: follow the local crowds to immerse yourself in the authentic ‘14 juillet’ experience

 Food: try the local street food in small markets

 Flags: you can shake a French flag, or paint your cheeks